-Higher body mass index (BMI) has positive correlation with morbidity and diseases like obesity, high blood pressure, diabetes, breathing problems and impaired blood lipid profiles.
-Individuals with high BMI are thus prone for heart attack, stroke, cancer, chronic backache, chest infections, sleep disturbances (obstructive sleep apnea), gall bladder stones, and arthritis of knee and hip joints.
+Higher body mass index (BMI) has a positive correlation with morbidity and diseases like obesity, high blood pressure, diabetes, breathing problems, and impaired blood lipid profiles.
+Individuals with high BMI are thus prone to heart attack, stroke, cancer, chronic backache, chest infections, sleep disturbances (obstructive sleep apnea), gall bladder stones, and arthritis of the knee and hip joints.

-Periodic calculation of BMI helps us identify the factors leading to the excess body weight, and thereby help set goals for weight reduction.
+Periodic calculation of BMI helps us identify the factors leading to excess body weight and thereby help set goals for weight reduction.

 BMI is generally applicable to persons less than 74 years of age.
-After the age of 75 years, there exist no clear association between increased BMI and diseases or death.
+After the age of 75 years, there exists no clear association between increased BMI and diseases or death.

 BMI calculation may not be applicable to athletes who have large amounts of lean muscle mass.

-In addition to BMI values, fitness and physical activities are also important components of healthy status.
-For example, physically active otherwise slightly overweight person may be at lesser risk of diseases than an inactive, unfit, lean person with BMI of less than 24.9.
+In addition to BMI values, fitness, and physical activities are also important components of health status.
+For example, a physically active, otherwise slightly overweight person may be at lesser risk of diseases than an inactive, lean person with a BMI of less than 24.9.